 - And finally, Siege shows the reconstruction, revealing that after all this, heroes are still heroes no matter what.

 - 52 from DC Comics, which was the first full-length narrative comic to ship on a weekly basis for 52 consecutive weeks.
 Appropriately enough, it dealt with the reconstruction of The DCU after yet another Crisis Crossover, with the various heroes trusting each other much more afterward and The Multiverse being restored for the first time in 20 years.
-Written by a Dream Team of four authors (Geoff Johns, Grant Morrison, Greg Rucka, and Mark Waid), each of whom contributed something to each issue.
+Written by a team of four authors (Geoff Johns, Grant Morrison, Greg Rucka, and Mark Waid), each of whom contributed something to each issue.

 - Identity Crisis, which was critically both a success and a failure, often in the same review.
 The series and accompanying crossover is noteworthy for the fact that the nominal murder plot takes a backseat to everyone's reaction, essentially creating a Crisis Crossover that was primarily about the personal affairs of the characters in their own books.